This is the wicked sad story of the rapid death of a beautiful squash garden, and the culprit.

 I’m going to ask Him someday.
 It’s on my LONG LIST.

-I was going to edit out the fly.
+The fly is a nice touch, don’t you think?
+I was going to edit it out.
 But the fly is part of the ugly truth.

 Part of this squirrel/pumpkin tragic story is our fault.
 I’ll get to that in a minute.

 But we did go ahead and harvest all of our pumpkins, because we had to.